anne-urai/2017_Urai_pupil-uncertainty/README.md

   * open a0_reproduceAnalyses.m and follow instructions
   * if you're missing functions, they can almost certainty be found in my Tools folder https://github.com/anne-urai/Tools

-If you have any questions, open an issue or get in touch with Anne @AnneEUrai / anne.urai@gmail.com
+If you have any questions, open an issue or get in touch @AnneEUrai / anne.urai@gmail.com

 ###LICENSE###